 Who else will be travelling with me?

-Joining you on your adventure will be a group of positive, like-minded school graduates and an experienced yLead tour leadership team.
+Joining you on your adventure will be a group of positive, like-minded school graduates and an experienced yLead tour leadership team from all over Australia.

 Is the trip completely drug and alcohol free?

 Yes, absolutely, even for the leaders. yLead has a zero tolerance policy on drugs and alcohol.
 We sincerely believe in the quality of the young people that choose to join us on this trip and therefore don’t expect there to be any problems.
 It is important however to know that we are committed to our zero tolerance policy and any breach, regardless of its nature, will jeopardise your participation in the remainder of the trip.

 What if I can’t meet the payment schedule deadlines?

 We absolutely believe in the value of these trips and would hate for money to be a barrier for you joining us.
 In the circumstance that you are unable to meet the payment deadlines, please contact us.
 We can arrange a payment plan that suits your monetary requirements and ours.
 We will do what we can to help make it possible for you!

 Can I talk to people who have done it?